-The features of the WiEgg Solar solution can be summarized in six main points
+The features of the WiEgg Solar solution can be summarized in five main points

 The WiEgg solution for string current measurement has been designed to integrate monitoring systems of any type and complexity, with this important functionality.